Herr-Kokosnuss/CoCoPlanner/README.md

-# CocoPLANER - AI-Powered Travel Planning Assistant
+# CoCoPlanner - AI-Powered Travel Planning Assistant

 ## Project Overview
-CocoPLANER is an intelligent travel planning assistant that combines **traditional travel planning** with **modern AI technology**.
+CoCoPlanner is an intelligent travel planning assistant that combines **traditional travel planning** with **modern AI technology**.
 Built with **Python** and powered by **CrewAI**, it provides personalized travel itineraries, real-time flight information, and comprehensive travel management through an interactive command-line interface.

 ---